openfluke/loom/README.md

   - **Heterogeneous Branches**: Each branch can be ANY layer type (LSTM + MHA + RNN + Dense in same layer!)
   - **Grid Scatter**: Place outputs at specific 2D/3D grid positions for spatial topology

-**Performance:** CPU implementations are production-ready and performant.
-GPU acceleration provides 10-100x speedup for Dense/Conv2D/Attention on large batches.
+**Performance:** CPU implementations are production-ready, tested, and reliable.
+GPU acceleration code exists (WebGPU shaders) but is untested/experimental - use at your own risk!

 ### 🎨 Softmax Layer - The Unique Feature